-Written and Oral Students will logically and persuasively support their Communication: Communication points of view or findings.
+Written and Oral Communication Students will logically and persuasively support their points of view or findings.
 Students will communicate meaningfully with a chosen audience while demonstrating critical thought.

-Students will conduct investigative research which demonstrates academic integrity, originality, depth of thought, and mastery of an approved style of source documentation.
-Humanistic Perspective: Students will recognize and assess the contributions Humanities LITERATURE: of people from various nations and/or cultures.
-Students will analyze the changing significance of social constructions of religion, race, class, and/or gender in cultural artifacts (music, art, literature) throughout time.
-Global and Cultural Awareness: Diversity Students will be able to compare and contrast cultural norms from diverse populations.
+Students will conduct investigative research which demonstrates academic integrity, originality, depth of thought, and master of an approved style of source documentation.
+Scientific Knowledge & Reasoning: Science Students will understand and employ the scientific method of inquiry to draw conclusions based on verifiable evidence.
+Global & Cultural Awareness: Diversity Students will be able to compare and contrast cultural norms from diverse populations.
 Students will be able to explain how communication and culture are interrelated.
-Students will be able to examine how multicultural societies and peoples help engender a richer understanding of diverse life experiences.
+Students will be able to examine how multicultural societies and people help engender a richer understanding of diverse life experiences Ethical Reasoning & Action Students will analyze and evaluate the strengths and weaknesses of different perspectives on an ethical issue or a situation.
+Students will take a position on an ethics issue or a situation and defend it.